 Colleague absence records were triangulated against the workforce availability survey to investigate recent sickness trends.
 Sickness amongst Category A colleagues has reduced by 9% over the past year.
-There has been a 25% drop for Category in absence colleagues.
-Absence amongst the Category colleagues C returned to and now exceeds 2019 levels.
-Recent increases sickness are attributable to rising absence amongst colleagues able to/currently working from home (Category B).
+There has been a 25% drop for Category in absence В colleagues.
+Absence amongst the Category colleagues 166 С returned to and now exceeds 2019 Recent levels. increases in sickness are attributable to rising absence amongst colleagues able to/currently working from home (Category B).